Dental Retainers Lab from China

 There are two main types of dental retainers – removable retainers and permanent retainers.
 There are advantages and disadvantages to both types.
 Read on to learn more about both types before you make a decision.

 • The transparent retainer is almost invisible and easy to wear.
-You don’t have to wear them all day, only at night.
 It completely covers the teeth, keeping them in their new position.

-• Easier to clean and maintain because it can be disassembled.
-Removable retainers help maintain good oral hygiene because you can remove them before brushing and flossing.
-Ideal for patients with dental restorations such as fillings and crowns as it protects the teeth if they clench and grind their teeth.
+• Easier to clean and help maintain good oral hygiene, because you can remove them before brushing and flossing.

 • Easy teeth whitening and clear retention after treatment.
 The patient can apply bleach inside the retainer and use it as a bleaching tray.